paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 Switches are classified as family 14 in {term}`EPPL` {cite:p}`eee-EPPL007-37`.

 Most of the switches used for Space applications can be modelled through FIDES.
-The pages where the models can be found in the two versions of the FIDES guide

-The following table presents the different subfamilies and the corresponding models with the FIDES method.
+The following table presents the different subfamilies and the corresponding models with the FIDES method, giving the pages where it can be found in both versions (2009 & 2021), for information.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_167')"
     placeholder="Search table...">